 Table of Contents

 The resin obtained from the tree is known as Sal damar, Bengal Dammar, Laldhuna Ral, Rhal or Dhoom.
-It has carminative, stomachic and astringent properties.
-It gives relief in skin disorders, pain in nerves, burn injury, fever, enlargement of spleen, abnormal discharge from body (menorrhagia, leucorrhoea), diarrhea, and bleeding piles.
-It is also given in gonorrhea and for weak digestion.
-In Siddha, it is suggested for ulcers, wounds and menopausal disorders.
+It has carminative, stomachic, and astringent properties.
+It gives relief in skin disorders, pain in nerves, burn injury, fever, enlargement of the spleen, abnormal discharge from the body (menorrhagia, leucorrhoea), diarrhea, and bleeding piles.
+It is also given in gonorrhea, and for weak digestion.
+In Siddha, it is suggested for ulcers, wounds, and menopausal disorders.

 Sal is a deciduous tree with a dark brown bark.

 Leaves are simple, alternate, 10—30 cm long, 5—18 cm broad, ovate-oblong, acuminate, tough, thinly coriaceous, glabrous, and shining when mature, cordate or rounded, lateral nerves 12—15 pairs, petioles 12—2 cm long, stipules 7.5 mm long, pubescent, and deciduous.

 Flowers are regular, bisexual.
 Axillary racemose panicles 7.5—23 cm long.
 Petals are 5, narrow-oblong or lanceolate, silky tomentose outside.
 Calyx-tube is very short (not enlarged in the fruit) adnate to the torus, lobes 2.5 mm long, ovate, grey tomentose outside, imbricate, unequally enlarged in the fruit, and closely embracing it.Stamens are numerous, shorter than petals, connectives withsubulate bearded appendages, minutely 3-fid at apex; ovary superior, 3-locular with two ovules in each loculus, style subulate.
 Fruits are ovoid.